-Christmas is an annual festival that’s primarily celebrated to commemorate the birth of Jesus Christ.
+Christmas is an annual festival that is primarily celebrated to commemorate the birth of Jesus Christ.
 It’s duly observed on December 25th as a religious and cultural celebration among millions and billions of people around the world.
-Notwithstanding, Christmas of course, is a Christian holiday, that’s celebrated by many around the globe as a religious holiday with religious rituals, values, and relationships.
+Notwithstanding, Christmas of course, is a Christian holiday, that is celebrated by many around the globe as a religious holiday with religious rituals, values, and relationships.
 This schema for understanding what grips society together also applies to Christmas as a secular holiday.
+Therefore, I present a sociology of Christmas in Nigeria.

 Also, Christmas performs a deeply important social function for us.
 It makes us feel like we are part of a collective, whether that be with kin or chosen family.
 And, as social beings, this is one of our fundamental human needs.
 Doing this is what makes it such a special time of year, and why, for some, if we don’t achieve this at Christmastime, it can be a real downer.
 It’s easy to get wrapped up in the hunt for gifts, the desire for new goods, and the promise of letting loose and partying during this time of year.